Jellyfishboy/railway-elasticsearch/README.md

 docker compose up -d
 ```

-Connect to http://localhost:3000 use setup username & password from docker-compose file to login to grafana.
+Connect to http://localhost:9200 use setup username & password from docker-compose file to login to elk.